New to Church?Home / Church Life / New to Church?

 OK, I'm inside, what happens next?

-You’ll be greeted just inside the door by two people (called 'sidespersons') who will offer you a hymn book, a service booklet and any other items you’ll need for the service.
+If you are attending a service, you’ll be greeted just inside the door by two people (called 'sidespersons') who will offer you a hymn book, a service booklet and any other items you’ll need for the service.
 If you ask them, they can direct you to a suitable seat, otherwise feel free to sit anywhere.